 Next start date:

-The I School’s Master of Information Management and Systems (MIMS) program welcomes students from a diverse set of backgrounds; some will be technically educated, some educated in the humanities and social sciences.
-Our goal each year is to bring in a talented class of about 50 students from a broad range of academic and professional backgrounds.
+The I School’s Master of Information Management and Systems (MIMS) program welcomes students from a diverse set of backgrounds, nations, cultures, and experiences.
+Our community includes students from technical and nontechnical backgrounds, students with disabilities, students of color, student parents, veterans, first-generation college graduates, and those seeking a career change.
+Our goal each year is to bring in a talented class of about 50–70 students from a broad range of academic and professional backgrounds.

 (1) Statement of Purpose